Skip to main content

 When a person becomes Appeal Rights Exhausted (ARE) after their asylum application and subsequent appeals are unsuccessfully concluded, they may qualify for section 4 support.

-If a person becomes ARE and there is a child under 18 in the household when the final decision was made by the Home Office or appeal courts, the family will continue to receive section 95 support.
+If a person becomes ARE and there is a child under 18 in the household when the final decision was made by the Home Office or an immigration tribunal at appeal, the family will continue to receive section 95 support.
 Section 95 support will remain ongoing to a family whilst they have a child under 18, providing that they continue to qualify.
 Section 95 may be withdrawn from a family when the youngest child in the household turns 18.

 Withdrawal of section 4 support

-If a person has their section 4 support withdrawn, they will have 14 days to leave their accommodation and will receive a “Notice to Quit” at least 7 days before they are due to be evicted.
+If a person is no longer entitled to Section 4 support, their support will be withdrawn.
+They will have 14 days to leave their accommodation and will receive a “Notice to Quit” at least 7 days before they are due to be evicted.
+The decision to end Section 4 support contains a right of appeal to the Asylum Support Tribunal.

 People who have become ARE will have no recourse to public funds and will not be able to claim local authority housing assistance or benefits.
 See our information about support options for people with no recourse to public funds